trilioData/tvk-plugins/docs/preflight/README.md

 1. `check-kubectl` - Ensures **kubectl** utility is present on system.
 This check is skipped if `--in-cluster` flag is enabled.

-2. `check-kubectl-access` - Ensures **kubectl** is pointed to k8s cluster (i.e can access the remote target cluster).
-This check is skipped if `--in-cluster` flag is enabled.
+2. `check-cluster-access` - Ensures preflight can access the remote target cluster.

 3. `check-helm-version` -
     1. Ensures **helm**[version>=v3.x.x] utility is present on system and pointed to the cluster